The desire of the woman

 And he shall rule over you."
 Genesis 3:16

-The "desire" in Genesis 3:16 and 4:6-7 and Song of Songs 7:10 are the only places of this Hrebrew word that means "desire" or "longing."
+The "desire" in Genesis 3:16 and 4:6-7 and Song of Songs 7:10 are the only places of this Hebrew word that means "desire" or "longing."
 (Scripture references quoted below.)

-The Genesis 4 reference to sin would suggest it's about control: sin will desire to control you, but you will rule over it (an issue of free will/ responsibility).
+The Genesis 4:6-7 reference to sin would suggest it's about control: sin will desire to control you, but you will rule over it: "... sin lies at the door.
+And its [sin's] desire is for you, but you should rule over it."

-So with the woman in Genesis 3, it could be that the woman will desire to possess to control the husband, but he will rule over her.
+So, with the woman in Genesis 3:16, it could be that the woman will desire to control her husband, but he will rule over her.

-I think in light of the two references in Genesis involving the same Hebrew word for "desire," and seeing a contrast in each reference between the one desiring and the other ruling, that it may be best to understand the desire as one of wanting to possess for control: the woman and sin wants to possess to control its subject, but the subject will, to the contrary, rule over them.
-Of course, the ability of the subject to fulfill that objective is potential and conditional, because there is no guaratee that the subject will accomplish it, whether the husband over his wife or the sinner over sin.
+I think in light of the two references in Genesis involving the same Hebrew word for "desire," and seeing a contrast in each reference between the one desiring and the other ruling, that it is best to understand the desire as one to control: the woman and sin wants to be in control, but to the contrary, they are to be ruled over--yet that ruling over is potential and conditional, because there is no guarantee that it can be accomplished, whether the husband over his wife or the sinner over sin.

 16 To the woman He said: